RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

 #### Stategies

 This term is about how MIG devices are exposed by Kubernetes onto a given node.
-As per Nvidia's [Mig document](https://docs.google.com/document/d/1bshSIcWNYRZGfywgwRHa07C0qRyOYKxWYxClbeJM-WM/edit#) There are three (including the default) strategies:
+As per Nvidia's [MIG document](https://docs.google.com/document/d/1bshSIcWNYRZGfywgwRHa07C0qRyOYKxWYxClbeJM-WM/edit#) There are three (including the default) strategies:

 > -   None - The none strategy is designed to keep the k8s-device-plugin running the same as it always has.
 It will make no distinction between GPUs that have MIG enabled on them or not, and will gladly enumerate all GPUs on the system and make them available over the nvidia.com/gpu resource type.
 > -   Single - A Single type of GPU Per Node.
 This means you can have multiple GPUs, but they have to be the same card i.e. A100